Cold Skin (novel)

 Cold Skin (orig.
 Catalan La pell freda) is the debut novel by Catalan author Albert Sánchez Piñol.
 The novel has had numerous reprints and has been translated into 37 languages.
 More than 150,000 copies of its original edition were sold.

+With this novel, the author achieved great sales and critical success and the translation rights were sold into 37 languages.
+In 2017 it was made into a film by the French director Xavier Gens.

 Synopsis

 The novel chronicles the story of a former fighter for the independence of Ireland who, unmotivated by the events of the Western World, decides to escape from the society in which he lives.
 He accepts a job offer as a weather official on a remote island in the south Atlantic close to the Antarctic Circle.

-On this island there is only one inhabitant, the signals official Batis Caffo, who does not help the Irishman, and hides all the information which he has on the island.
-So the hero has to spend a night alone, where he suffers the attack of strange monsters that are similar to frogs.

-Through his cunning he manages to stay in the lighthouse with Caffo, and thus he can withstand attacks from the big frogs.
-After some days, he finds out that Caffo has sex with a domesticated monster, the female Aneris.
-Although the Irishman first thinks that the monsters are evil and murderous, after meeting Aneris, he changes his mind.
+When he arrives at the island, he discovers that the previous weather official is missing, the cabin abandoned, and that the only other inhabitant of the island is the lighthouse keeper Gruner, who refuses to tell him what happened to the previous weather official.

+That night, the Irishman and his cabin are attacked by amphibious frog-like creatures, who attempt to kill him.
+By staying up all night, he is able to fend them off until day light, at which point they retreat back to the ocean.